 The IBW segment solutions enable cellular coverage in stadiums, arenas, malls, buildings, and other indoor areas not served well or at all by the existing "macro" outdoor cellular network.
-For commercial service, the IBW segment solutions include distributed antenna system (DAS) conditioners and digital repeaters.
+For commercial service, the IBW segment solutions include digital repeaters and distributed antenna system (DAS) conditioners.
 For the public safety market, the IBW segment solutions include half-watt and two-watt repeaters and a battery backup unit.
-The Company's IBW segment also offers ancillary products that consist of passive system components and antennas for both the commercial and public safety markets.
+The Company's IBW segment also offers ancillary products that consist of passive system RF components and antennas for both the commercial and public safety markets.
+In addition, in fiscal year 2019, IBW, in partnership with ip.access, a leading small cell solutions partner based in the U.K., began developing an OnGo small cell for the private LTE market.